birm/MysqlRoles/create/SeedDesc.md

 * ReadFile

 ## access table ##
-* Audit - all - read
+* Audit - all - read - all schemas
-* Development - dev_stack - SchemaChanges
+* Development - dev_stack - SchemaChanges- all schemas
-* Testing - dev_stack - ReadWrite
+* Testing - dev_stack - ReadWrite- all schemas
-* Reporting - report - ReadFile
+* Reporting - report - ReadFile- all schemas
-* Admin - All - all
+* Admin - All - all- all schemas